Sätra SK

 Sätra SK is a sports club in Sätra, Sweden, established in October 1967 as Sätrahöjdens SK before changing name some months later.
 10 years after establishment, it had become a bandy and soccer-club only, since the early 1980s club's main focus is women's and girls' soccer.

-The women's soccer team, which was started in 1969, played three seasons in the Swedish top division between 1978–1980.
+The women's soccer team, which was started in 1969, played three seasons in the Swedish top division between 1978 and 1980.